tibdex/autorebase/README.md

 ## How Does It Work?

-Autorebase relies on [`github-rebase`](https://www.npmjs.com/package/github-rebase) (which itself relies on [`github-cherry-pick`](https://www.npmjs.com/package/github-cherry-pick)) to perform all the required Git operations directly through the GitHub REST API instead of having to clone repositories on a server and executing Git CLI commands.
+Autorebase relies on [`github-rebase`](https://www.npmjs.com/package/github-rebase) to perform all the required Git operations directly through the GitHub REST API instead of having to clone repositories on a server and executing Git CLI commands.

 `github-rebase` is the :old_key: to being able to run Autorebase as a stateless, easy to maintain, and cheap to operate, GitHub App!